menu

 CIRCLE TIME

 Sit in a circle with the group.
-We suggest you purchase a fish bowl and a fish for the theme.
+We suggest purchasing a fishbowl and a fish for the theme.
 Introduce children to their new pet to begin circle time.
-If you do not want to buy a fish, choose a book or puppet you can use to discuss different types of fish.
+If you do not want to buy a fish, choose a book or a puppet that you can use to discuss different types of fish.

 AREA SETUP

 Hang several pieces of large, white cardboard on the wall at children's level.
 They can be used like a bulletin board.
-Throughout the theme, children can draw, paint, and display their fish on their giant aquarium.
+Throughout the theme, children can draw, paint, and display fish in their giant aquarium.

 PICTURE GAME